-If your Windows computer screen stays black after waking it from sleep mode, then some of the suggestions in this post are sure to help you.
+If your Windows computer screen stays black after waking it from sleep mode, then some of the suggestions in this post will help you.
 Some users have reported that their computer screen did not turn on after waking the computer from sleep mode.
 If you get this issue on your Windows 11/10 desktop computer, the first thing that you should do is turn your monitor Off and On it again.
 This trick has worked for some affected users.

 Screen stays black after waking computer from Sleep Mode